 At one time during the 1980’s, Aubrey Mayhew, producer of many Country Johnny Mathis recordings, had the idea to record an album with both Country Johnny Mathis and Johnny Mathis, the iconic pop singer.
 It would have been titled, ‘Johnny Mathis Meet Johnny Mathis’.
 Those details for recording were never worked out and the album never came to be.

 The paths of the two Johnny Mathis’ did not cross in person but they both shared a lot of similarities in life and career.

 Country Johnny Mathis was born in Maud, Texas on September 28, 1930 while Johnny Mathis was born on September 30, 1935 in Gilmer, Texas in Upshur County.
 Both share the same birth month of September, both were born in the same state of Texas and the cities that they were born in were only 64 miles apart, 2 counties away from each other.
 (Country Johnny Mathis was the 4th child of his parents 6 children, Johnny Mathis was also the 4th child of his parents 7 children.)

 Country Johnny Mathis would record his first solo recording in 1948 and one of his first notable cuts was by Faron Young in 1951 (“You’re Just Imagination).
-By the early 50’s, he was a regular performer on the Louisiana Hayride in Shreveport, Louisiana.
+By the early 50’s, he was a regular performer on the Louisiana Hayride in Shreveport, Louisiana and releasing recordings nationally.